 Watch out for pre-made salads such as pasta salad, potato salad, tuna salad, egg salad and coleslaw, which often contain mayonnaise.
 One cup can contain close to 30 grams of fat.
 Try for “salads” made with low-fat mayo, mustard and/or vinaigrette.

-TRY DIFFERENT GREENS Make your salad more exciting by switching from iceberg lettuce to a combination of greens.
+TRY DIFFERENT GREENS Make your salad more exciting by switching from iceberg lettuce to a combination of healthy salad greens.
 Not only will you be improving the color and texture of the salad, but you will also be increasing its nutritional value.
 Adding romaine lettuce, spinach, herbal greens, arugula, radicchio, or cabbage provides additional beta-carotene, potassium and vitamin K. You can also try cherry tomatoes and baby carrots, which are nutritious additions that require little preparation.
 Speaking of which, if putting all these ingredients together yourself seems like too much work, you can buy pre-packaged mixed greens and bags of veggies in almost any local supermarket.